aquasecurity/defsec/avd_docs/aws/ecs/AVD-AWS-0035/docs.md

-### ECS Task Definitions with EFS volumes should use in-transit encryption

 ECS task definitions that have volumes using EFS configuration should explicitly enable in transit encryption to prevent the risk of data loss due to interception.

 ### Impact